schonken/DataScienceCleanDataProject/CODEBOOK.md

     - Data Frame = summarySubjectActivity
     - CSV File = UCI-HAR-Summary-per-Subject-and-Activity-combination.csv

-Both datasets use the same codebook.
-The field definitions are a follow:
+Both datasets use the same codebook, the field definitions are:

 - subject
     - Identifies the subject who performed the activity
 - activity
     - Identifies the activity performed by the subject
     - One could argue that this field is not needed because the activity_label is present.
-I reasoned that the presence of activity would greatly aid in lookups against the source material should one wish to
+I reasoned that the presence of the activity field would aid in lookups against the source material
 - activity_label
     - A label for the activity performed by the subject
 - group
     - Identifies the source group (TEST, TRAIN)
-    - Useful for lookups against the source material should one wish to
+    - Useful for lookups against the source material
 - measurement_mean
     - Mean over measurements group either by measurement interval or per subject and activity combination
 - measurement_sd